 Involvement of Human Participants

 Note: Research personnel or researchers (those conducting the research) are distinguished from human participants (those who are the subject of the research).
 Due to the complexities and potential for increased risk, all Research Activity Plans involving human participants will be submitted separately through this portal.

 For research activities where participants require materials or instruments but do not need to attend campus, items should be delivered by mail or courier.
 Where this is not possible, in-person delivery of materials by research personnel does not require additional approval, but does require strict adherence to social/physical distancing policies, and procedures should be clearly outlined in any relevant ethics applications.
-At the present time, research personnel may not enter homes or buildings of participants under any circumstances.

 Research is permitted under the following conditions: